BECOME AN EDUCATED CONSUMER

 Larry Elliott, band leader

 Ellicott City, MD 21042

-Washington DC’s premier party and event band
+Washington DC’s premier independent wedding and party band